top of page

 Outdoor Shelters That Cats Will Actually Use

-• Use straw for insulation to trap warm air (blankets/towels can trap cold against a cats body)
+• Use straw for insulation to trap warm air (avoid blankets or towels, as they can trap cold against a cat's body).

 How to Help Cats Find Warm Spots

-• Place food near shelters and move it closer over time
+• Place food near shelters and gradually move it closer over time.

-• Place shelters along fences, walls, or travel paths
+• Position shelters along fences, walls, or travel paths.

 Feeding and Safety During Cold Weather

-• Cats burn more calories staying warm—slightly increase food
+• Cats burn more calories staying warm—consider slightly increasing their food intake.

-• Watch for signs of hypothermia: shivering, lethargy, stiffness
+• Watch for signs of hypothermia: shivering, lethargy, and stiffness.

 A Florida Reminder